chriskpeterson/vuepress2/docs/writingsamples.md

 # Writing samples

+These writing samples are a collection from Poly and HPE.
+These samples are mostly task, concept, and reference topics.

+At Poly, I write content software administrator and user guides, setup sheets, and release notes for voice and video products.
+Much of my time is spent managing projects including creating documentation plans, Jira tickets, and status updates.
+For the team, I also work on other internal projects and serve on internal teams.
+Some of these projects are outlined in [Projects](projects.md).

-Please find a link to some of the content I've created at Poly and HPE.
-These samples are mostly task, concept, and reference topics At HPE, I write user guides, update guides, setup overviews, and software and firmware compatibility matrices.
+At HPE, I wrote user guides, update guides, setup overviews, and software and firmware compatibility matrices.
 In the past, I've written release notes, OS installation guides, and volatility statements for high-security customers.

 Below, I've listed some of the programs I work on with a link to a writing sample for each.